bhargavi-netizen/security-Testing-for-web-applications/README.md

 "MENTOR": NEELA SANTHOSH

-# To perform security testind for web applications to identify the vulnerablilities such as SQL Injection and Cross-site-spliting(XSS)
+# To perform security testing for web applications to identify the vulnerablilities such as SQL Injection and Cross-site-spliting(XSS)